 Note: Estimates in bold were adopted at the General Revenue Estimating Conference (August 2019).
-The constitutional provisions requiring the set-aside of funds into the Land Acquisition Trust Fund expire July 1, 2035.
-The long-run forecast assumes the Legislature continues this treatment beyond that date.
+The

 D. Highway Safety Fees

 Adopted July 24, 2019, the new forecast for Highway Safety Licenses and Fees was revised downward relative to the previous forecast adopted February 28, 2019.
 The revised estimates reflect actual revenue collections for the 2018-19 fiscal year and adjustments made for changes enacted during the 2019 Legislative Session, which have now been embedded in the old and new forecasts.